loicfrering/LosoDiAnnotationsBundle/Resources/doc/index.rst

 Requirements
 ------------

 LosoBundle requires PHP 5.3 or later.
-It has been tested with Symfony 2.0 Preview Release 8.
+It has been tested with **Symfony v2.0.0BETA2**.

-You will need the following libraries in your vendor directory:
+You will need at least the following libraries in your vendor directory:

 * Doctrine\Common
 * Symfony

+If you want to use the functionalities around entity repositories, you will also need:

+* Doctrine\DBAL
+* Doctrine\ORM

 License
 -------